datacenter/empirical-traffic-gen/README.md

 ```

 The fanout values must be no more than the number of available servers.
 For
-each request, the client chooses a fanout with probability proportional to
+each request, the client chooses a fanout with a probability proportional to
-its weight.
+the weight.
 For example, with the above configuration, half the requests have
 fanout 1, and 20% have fanout 8.

-* **load:** average RX throughput at the client in Mbps; e.g.,
+* **load:** average RX throughput at the client in Mbps.
 ```
 load 1000Mbps
 ```